mininet/mininet.github.com/source/walkthrough/index.markdown

 If you want to try this, fill in the host IP and/or listening port:

     sudo mn --controller=remote --ip=[controller IP] --port=[controller listening port]

+### NOX

+The Mininet default install (using `util/install.sh -a`) does not install NOX.
+If you would like to install it, run `sudo ~/mininet/util/install.sh -x`.

+To run a regression test with NOX running the NOX app 'pyswitch', the NOX_CORE_DIR env var must be set to the directory containing the NOX executable.

+First verify that NOX runs:
+    cd $NOX_CORE_DIR
+    ./nox_core -v -i ptcp:

+Ctrl-C to kill NOX, then run a test with NOX pyswitch:

+    cd
+    sudo -E mn --controller nox_pysw --test pingpair

+There's a hesitation of a few seconds while NOX loads and the switch connects, but then it should complete the ping.

+Note that this time, `mn` was called via `sudo -E`, to keep the `NOX_CORE_DIR` environment variable.
+If you're running nox remotely, using `--controller remote`, then the `-E` isn't necessary.
+Alternately, you can change the first line of `/etc/sudoers`, via `sudo visudo`, to change the `env_reset` line to:

+	Defaults !env_reset

+... so that when running sudo the env var setup isn't changed.